Avarel/cs164-writeup/README.md

 # Chapter 6

 ## Overview
-In this assignment, you will be extending your “Loop” language compiler from the last assignment to create the "Alloc" language.
+In this assignment, you will be extending your “Loop” language compiler from the last assignment to create the "Vector" language.
 This language will add the following features:
 * Hetereogenous lists or tuples
 * Garbage collection